monarch-initiative/monarch-legacy/README.md

 ### Transitioned RingoJS vs NodeJS

 The Monarch Initiative web application server has been migrated from the RingoJS server-side Javascript framework to the NodeJS framework.
-The current production version of Monarch is still based upon RingoJS, which uses the Rhino Javascript engine within a Java Virtual Machine.
-The same Javascript source code that implements Monarch is now able to run under NodeJS, although we are still performing tests and quality assurance.
+Previous production versions of Monarch prior to October 2015 were based upon RingoJS, which uses the Rhino Javascript engine within a Java Virtual Machine.
+The same Javascript source code that implements Monarch is now running under NodeJS.
 The instructions below refer to the NodeJS implementation unless otherwise clarified as RingoJS-specific.

 ## Quickstart

+These instructions assume that you have a recent NodeJS and npm installed for your particular platform.
+At the time of this writing, Monarch is known to work with the following versions:

+-   npm: '3.3.10'
+-	node: '0.12.7'

 After downloading the Monarch GitHub repository, change your working directory to the downloaded source code and then type: